Organization & Admin

 Workflow Settings

-Configuring Workflow Settings
+Configuring Workflow Steps

-1. Navigate to Settings > Organization.
+1. Navigate to Organization > Settings.

-3. Click Save.
+3. Click Save Settings.

 Important: